HTTP status codes are an essential part of SEO and web development.

 What Are HTTP Status Codes?

-These codes help identify the status of a page or request and can be used to troubleshoot any errors that might appear.
+These codes help identify the status of a page or request and can be used to troubleshoot any errors that you might encounter.

 They include three-digit numbers and they fall into five different classes: